 So, here are some traits of a great blog layout and design that keeps readability in mind:

-- White Space: White space isn’t necessarily white, but it’s an empty space between and around elements on the page.
-Be sure to use white space in your blog design to draw the readers’ eye to specific areas, like your content.
+• White Space: White space isn’t necessarily white, but it’s an empty space between and around design elements on the page.
+Be sure to use white space in your blog design to draw your readers to specific areas, like your content, and make them easy on the eyes.

-These are just a few of the best practices to keep in mind, but it should be enough to get you started.
+These are just a few of the best practices to keep in mind before designing a blog, but it should be enough to get you started.

-Now that you know what makes a good blog layout, let’s take a look at some real-life examples.
+Now that you know what makes a beautiful blog layout, let’s take a look at some real-life examples of blog templates that are performing incredibly well.

 Nearly all of these blogs are made with WordPress.
-Check out our list of the best blogging platforms to find out why WordPress.org is the #1 choice for creating a custom blog.
+Check out our list of the best blog site platforms to find out why WordPress.org is our #1 choice for creating a blog website.

 1. Sincerely Jules

 Sincerely Jules is a popular fashion and lifestyle blog with a gorgeous design.
-The homepage of her blog begins by displaying a full-width header image of the latest blog post and a link to read the article.
+Her blog homepage begins by displaying a full-width header image of the latest blog post and a link to read the article.

 There’s also a navigation menu in the top-left corner and links to her social media platforms are displayed vertically on the right-side.

-As you scroll down the page, more of her latest blog posts are presented with large, eye-catching thumbnails.
+As you scroll down the page, more of her latest blog posts are presented in a grid with large, eye-catching thumbnails.

 At the bottom of the page, Jules has embedded her Instagram feed.